nopnop2002/esp-idf-parallel-tft/README.md

 - Touch position accuacy
 The coordinates read from Y(+) and X(-) are analog values.
 The difference between the coordinates read last time and the coordinates read this time is determined, and if it is within this range, it is regarded as a valid coordinate
-## Wiring for OPEN-SMART TFT-Shield
+## Additional wiring for OPEN-SMART TFT-Shield

 |TFT||ESP32|ESP32S2|
 |:-:|:-:|:-:|:-:|
 |LCD-WR||ADC1_6(GPIO34)|ADC1_6(GPIO07)|
 |LCD-RS||ADC1_7(GPIO35)|ADC1_7(GPIO08)|

-## Wiring for OPEN-SMART 16Pin-Parallel
+## Additional wiring for OPEN-SMART 16Pin-Parallel

 |TFT||ESP32|ESP32S2|
 |:-:|:-:|:-:|:-:|